Bastien-Rab/Analyse_vente_librairie/README.md

 ---

 Ce projet m’a permis de renforcer mes compétences en analyse statistique, visualisation de données et communication des résultats, tout en apportant des solutions concrètes aux défis commerciaux d’une librairie en ligne.

+---

+---

+# 📚 Performance Analysis of an Online Bookstore

+This project, completed as part of my OpenClassrooms Data Analyst training, aimed to analyze the sales and customer behaviors of **Lapage**, an online bookstore that launched its e-commerce platform two years ago.
+The goal of this analysis was to provide insights to improve the company’s commercial and marketing strategy.

+---

+## 📚 Project Context
+**Lapage**, a large generalist bookstore with a physical network and an online presence, sought to evaluate its performance after two years of e-commerce activity.
+In collaboration with the Marketing department, I conducted a comprehensive analysis of sales indicators, customer behaviors, and the strengths and weaknesses of the current strategy.

+---

+## 🎯 Project Objectives
+- **Analyze sales indicators**: Explore trends and sales performance over two years.
+- **Study customer behaviors**: Identify correlations between demographic data and purchasing behaviors.
+- **Document results**: Provide key insights and recommendations through visualizations and statistical analyses.

+---

+## 📦 Deliverables
+1. **Data Processing Notebook**: Cleaning and preparation of data from the source files.
+2. **Sales and Customer Behavior Analysis Notebook**: Detailed study of sales indicators, trends, and correlations between customer data and purchasing behaviors.
+3. **Presentation**: Summary of results, including key figures, KPIs, graphs, and recommendations.

+---

+## ✨ Skills Developed
+- Conducting bi-variate analyses to interpret data.
+- Applying statistical tests to validate hypotheses.
+- Analyzing time series to identify sales trends.
+- Cleaning, structuring, and manipulating data in a Python environment.

+---

+## 📊 Data Used
+The analyses were based on internal data from the bookstore:
+- **customers.csv**: Information about customers (age, location, etc.).
+- **products.csv**: Catalog of available products.
+- **transactions.csv**: Online sales history.

+---

+## 📄 Files and Results
+- **Python Notebook**: Contains data cleaning, exploratory analysis, and statistical tests.
+- **PDF Presentation**: Key results, including KPIs, generated graphs, and recommendations.

+---

+This project allowed me to enhance my skills in statistical analysis, data visualization, and result communication while providing actionable solutions to the commercial challenges of an online bookstore.